Fluorite-Apps/Fluorite-Store/README.md

 ## TODO
 - [ ] GUI virustotal instructions if no api key set using the method below
+- [ ] When uninstalling an app check if already running, if so either kill it automatically, or warn the user
+- [ ] When searching, place indicator beside apps which are already installed

 ## Checking apps via virustotal - Work in Progress